-Since the 1990s the Labour Party has seemed more comfortable with an increased emphasis on the politics of equality for women, race, disability, race, sexual orientation and faith while being less confident with the profound inequalities between the wealthy and poor.
+Since the 1990s the Labour Party has seemed more comfortable with an increased emphasis on the politics of identity rather than the profound inequalities between the wealthy and poor.
 As a result, inequality increasingly became a technical statistic to be measured and benchmarked.
 The flesh and bones relationship between people and their role in society, which focuses attention on class seemed to become unfashionable.

 Local to global

 The industrial working class is a global, fragmented and impoverished phenomena.
 According to The United Nations, Human Development Report, the richest 20% receive 86% of the world’s gross product.
 The middle 60% get 13% while the poorest 20% receive 1%.
 Meanwhile, more than 20,000 people a day die from hunger-related diseases, yet we produce sufficient food to feed everybody on earth.

 In the UK the poorest fifth of households has 6% of national income after tax, while the share held by the richest top fifth is 45%.
 So regardless if employed in the sweatshops of Indonesia, assembling mobile phones in China, a technician in a UK nuclear power, or whatever social position, you place yourself, the reality remains that if your economic existence depends on you selling your labour, then homelessness is only a handful of paychecks away.
 These extremes in poverty are not only tolerated but are now part of the natural order of managing economies.